 - Indirect discrimination: Not considering the distinct needs of your current and future employees when enacting rules and regulations.
 That might be organizing work events on days of worship, or a job listing specifying qualifications from a specific country.

 What is the Difference Between Diversity and Inclusion?

 We’ve touched on the difference between diversity and inclusion already, but it’s good to ground yourself in these two terms before adjusting how your company operates.

 - Diversity refers to how diverse your workforce is, covering a multitude of different characteristics.
 That includes race, culture, gender, sexuality, and experience.
 At its heart, it’s about welcoming different worldviews to your business.

 - Inclusion is when all of your employees feel like they belong in your company.
 That means that they have the opportunity to voice their opinions, that they don’t feel excluded on the basis of their identity, and that they see themselves reflected in your company values.

-The benefits of DEI won’t just be felt by your company, but by every single one of your employees.Peakon
+The benefits of DEI won’t just be felt by your company, but by every single one of your employees.Peakon, a Workday company

 We’ve discussed diversity and inclusion extensively, but you’ve probably noticed there’s another letter in DE&I. That ‘E’ stands for ‘equity’.

 Equity-first businesses go through a consistent process of redressing the balance of opportunity.
-It’s a matter of recognising that certain groups are subject to advantages, and vice versa — whether that’s gender pay gaps or biased onboarding practices — and taking direct, sustained action.
+It’s a matter of recognizing that certain groups are subject to advantages, and vice versa—whether that’s gender pay gaps or biased onboarding practices—and taking direct, sustained action.